Eurasian Natural Resources Corporation

 Eurasian Natural Resources Corporation PLC (ENRC) was a public, Kazakhstan/Central African-focused, multinational leading diversified natural resources company headquartered in London, United Kingdom.
 It had activities in integrated mining, processing, energy, logistics and marketing.

-ENRC was formed in 1994, listed on the London Stock Exchange in 2006 delisted after a near six-year spell in November 2013.
+ENRC was formed in 1994, listed on the London Stock Exchange in 2006, and delisted after a near six-year spell in November 2013.
 A secondary listing and subsequent de-listing also took place on the Kazakhstan Stock Exchange.

 ENRC is now a fully owned subsidiary of the Eurasian Resources Group (ERG), a private natural resources company headquartered in Luxembourg.
 This private company incorporates the assets of former FTSE-100 group, ENRC PLC, which it acquired in November 2013.